 Step 1: Transfer Your Design to the Leather

-Before you actually transfer the design to the leather, you must first moisten the leather with your damp sponde.
+Before you actually transfer the design to the leather, you must first moisten the leather with your damp sponge.
 Once the leather is wet enough you can start your design.
 Generally, there are two methods to design the leather.

 The first method and probably the safest thing to do for newbies is to print out a design.
 Place the design on the leather ink-side up and trace the line with a stylus.
 A stylus is a special tool we use to trace the printout onto the leather.
 If there is none available you can always use a pencil or anything that will dent the surface of the leather.